 This course is designed to equip students with the knowledge and the skills to work in a variety of areas within the Animal Healthcare sector or to progress to Higher Education through the Higher Education Links Scheme.
 Students will study core areas of Animal Healthcare and are enabled to put theory into practice through experiential learning in a fully equipped Animal Healthcare Suite.
-This course is delivered by specialists who are currently practising within the profession.
+This course is delivered by specialists who are currently practicing within the profession.
 Regular field trips and the handling of a wide variety of animals are key features of this course.

 One of the following: